 Becoming a Certified Nurse Aide I in North Carolina

-Becoming a nurse aide in North Carolina entails completing successfully a state-approved training program, which typically consists of 75 hours, including 16 hours of clinical training.
+Becoming a nurse aide in North Carolina entails completing successfully a state-approved CNA program, which typically consists of 75 hours, including 16 hours of clinical experience.
 The next step is to pass the NNAAP Examination, which comprises of a Written or Oral Exam and a Skills Exam.
 Both the skills and knowledge exams will be taken in the same day.
 Once you pass both parts of the NNAAP examination, your name will be placed on the Nurse Aide Registry.

 - Step by Step Candidate Guide